elyannmarih/mobile-live-preview/README.md

 > Your app may display:
 >
 > - Black bars (status bar, safe areas) on a real mobile browser.
-> - Slightly different scroll or viewport behavior in a native wrapper (e.g., Capacitor or React Native WebView).
+> - Slightly different scroll or viewport behavior in a native wrapper.

 **This extension is meant for quick visual checks and prototyping, not as a replacement for real-device testing.**